rprops/MetaG_analysis_workflow/README.md

 export PATH=~/.local/bin:$PATH
 ```
 ### Other software
-Look [here] (https://github.com/rprops/DESMAN/wiki/Software-installations) to find out if you need to install anything else for the analysis:
+Look [here] (https://github.com/rprops/DESMAN/wiki/Software-installations) to find out if you need to install anything else for the analysis.
+Make sure all these modules are loaded.

-### Quality trimming of reads
+### Step 1: Quality trimming of reads

 Make sure that you have non-interleaved fastq.gz files of forward and reverse reads.
 These should have an *R1* tag in their filename and saved in a directory called *sample*, e.g.: sample/sample.R1.fastq.gz.